-On May 31, 2003, we completed our acquisition of certain assets and liabilities of WaferYield, which primarily included WaferYield's proprietary shot map WAMATM technology and related business.
+On May 31, 2003, we completed our acquisition of WaferYield, which primarily included WaferYield's proprietary shot map WAMATM technology and related business.
 The WAMA product offering is designed to optimize semiconductor wafer shot maps to help semiconductor companies achieve greater yield and net die per wafer, higher stepper throughput and reduced probe test cost.
-We believe that this acquisition adds to our product offering and our capabilities in enabling semiconductor companies to improve yield and performance of ICs.
+We believe that the acquisition added to our product offering and our capabilities in enabling semiconductor companies to improve yield and performance of ICs.
 The aggregate purchase price was \$4.1 million, which included cash payments of \$2.6 million and the recognition of \$1.5 million in other liabilities associated with future payments that are contingent upon the attainment of certain revenue performance objectives.
+Such revenue performance objectives could have resulted in future payments of up to \$5.0 million.
+During the three months ended June 30, 2004, the Company agreed to pay \$1.0 million to settle the future incentive agreement.
+As a result of this settlement, the remaining \$4.0 million under the original agreement is no longer payable.
+Upon final determination of this liability, the Company reduced its core technology intangible asset by \$500,000 reflecting the difference between the incentive amount paid and the related liability recorded in connection with the acquisition.

 On September 24, 2003, we completed our acquisition of IDS.
 IDS developed and licensed yield management software applications and provided services to enable customers to efficiently gather, retrieve and analyze manufacturing data, identifying areas for yield improvement.
-We believe that our acquisition of IDS will provide our customers with greater capabilities for managing product yield improvement through the use of the acquired technology and services.
+We believe that our acquisition of IDS provides our customers with greater capabilities for managing product yield improvement through the use of the acquired technology and services.
 The aggregate purchase price was \$51.0 million which included the payment in cash of \$23.0 million, the issuance of 2.0 million shares of our common stock valued at \$25.0 million, the assumption of stock options valued at \$1.7 million and acquisition costs of \$1.3 million.
 In connection with the acquisition, \$1.0 million in cash and 400,000 shares of common stock have been held in escrow as security against certain financial contingencies.
 Cash payments held in escrow, less any amounts deducted to satisfy contingencies, will be released no later than the 24-month anniversary following the completion of the acquisition.
-Fifty percent of the shares held in escrow, less any amounts deducted to satisfy contingencies, shall be released upon the 12-month anniversary of the acquisition and the remaining shares shall be released upon the 24-month anniversary of the acquisition.
-In connection with the acquisition, we recorded \$39.9 million in goodwill, net of subsequent adjustments, reflecting the excess of the purchase paid over the identifiable assets assumed in the acquisition.
+Fifty percent of the shares shall be released upon the 24-month anniversary of the acquisition.
+In connection with the acquisition, we recorded \$39.9 million in goodwill, net of subsequent adjustments related to certain accruals recognized in the acquisition.
+Goodwill reflects the excess of the purchase paid over the identifiable assets assumed in the acquisition.